Employment Works – Job Placement Programs

 The Employment Works!
 Center of Ability Connection Colorado helps youth and adults with disabilities to obtain and retain employment that matches their interest and choices.

-Employment Works (EW) provides employment-related services to over 3,000 people in Colorado annually through RAMP, Colorado Work Incentive Counseling and Ticket to Work.
+Employment Works (EW) provides employment-related services to nearly 3,000 people in Colorado annually through RAMP, Colorado Work Incentive Counseling and Ticket to Work.
 Colorado businesses who collaborate with EW become more competitive by exploring new approaches to employment and gaining access to non-traditional labor sources.

 Long term success for the people we serve happens when a “career” replaces a “job,” and the need to rely on benefits is reduced or eliminated over time.
 Long term success is also based on whether goals determined by the individual or the family have been reached.

 Employment Works outcomes are determined and monitored first and foremost by the people who use our services and whether they assess that their needs have been met.
 Additionally, programs within EW are subject to rigorous federal and state training processes that equip our staff with the knowledge, skills and ability to serve the people in our community.

 The moment the eyes of a person receiving social security benefits light up when they understand that work and retaining benefits is a real option.
 It is the moment that an at-risk youth with a disability begins to gather the tools needed to become career-focused and their own advocate.
 Sean* is a man in his mid-fifties who has been experiencing gradual loss of sight due to a degenerative eye disease.
 He came to Employment Works seeking resources that could help him transition to impending blindness.
 EW connected Sean to a comprehensive training program in mobility, assistive technology and strategies for daily living, including food preparation, in anticipation of his future reality.